 - What is the best way to handle a recommendation request when you don’t believe you can write a good one for a student?

-Purdue University North Central’s Office of Career Development belongs to the National Association of Colleges & Employers (NACE) which regularly publishes guidelines and legal briefs related to the role of faculty in the career search process.
+Purdue University North Central’s Career Center belongs to the National Association of Colleges & Employers (NACE) which regularly publishes guidelines and legal briefs related to the role of faculty in the career search process.
 Our staff is always available for a consultation if you are unsure of what action to take in a situation.
 To familiarize yourself with this information please visit the following links:

 We want to share your good news!
 If you have a success story you would like to share about a student or alumni’s experience we want to hear about it.
 Submit a success story.